anonymousException/renpy-translator/README.md

 After extraction ,  just input the directory generated during [Official Extract](#jump_official_extract) and choose the target

-As for font , if the updated game appended new special style with different fonts , you can use replace font function **without** font

-path to include the appended special styles (font has been replaced before)
+As for font , if the updated game appended new special style with different font settings , you can use replace font function **without** font path to cover the appended special styles (font has been replaced before)

 ![img](https://github.com/anonymousException/renpy-translator/blob/main/docs/img/renpy_translator_update_translate.png)